Collaborating on Projects (EX)

 Our collaboration feature allows you to give other Employee Experience users in your organization access to your projects when they log into their accounts.
 This way, you and a colleague can work on the same 360, Engagement, Ad Hoc Employee Research, or Lifecycle project without giving out your account information.
 You can even choose to restrict what type of access other users have to your project.
 For example, if you have translators working on your project, you can make sure they have editing privileges, but no access to the data you collect.

-Collaborating a Project
+Collaborating on a Project

 You can share projects with individual users and groups of people in your organization.
 If you want to create a group, contact the Brand Administrator within your organization who can create one for you, or, if you are a Brand Administrator yourself, head over to the Admin page to create a group.